marketingwhirks/Whirkplace/SLACK_OAUTH_IMPLEMENTATION_PLAN.md

-# Slack OAuth Implementation Plan for WhirkPlace
+# Slack OAuth Implementation Plan for Whirkplace

 ## Overview
-This document outlines the complete implementation strategy for integrating Slack OAuth 2.0 authentication into WhirkPlace, enabling users to sign in with their Slack accounts while maintaining the existing multi-tenant architecture and authentication system.
+This document outlines the complete implementation strategy for integrating Slack OAuth 2.0 authentication into Whirkplace, enabling users to sign in with their Slack accounts while maintaining the existing multi-tenant architecture and authentication system.

 ## Current System Analysis